976-FRESH Freshwater Fish Report

 A news source for California freshwater fishing.

-KERN RIVER: The trout bite in the upper river above Isabella has been fair thanks to DFW plants three and five weeks ago.
-More DFW fish are slated to go in next week.
-James Ford, Bakersfield, landed a 10-pound hook-jawed, humped-back rainbow trout this past weekend from the upper river fishing a marshmallow-cricket combo.
-Fly anglers fishing the upper 20-mile stretch are still seeing slow action.
-The best bet is slow-stripped or swinging streamers.
-The lower Kern is slow to fair for smallmouths and largemouths on small plastics and cranks.
-Most fish are small, and a few catfish are being caught on clams.
+KERN RIVER: The trout bite in the upper river above Isabella has been fair thanks to DFW plants last week, and more fish are slated to go in next week.
+For fly anglers, the upper river has been fair with a stonefly hatch, but the water temperatures are still pretty cool in the mid-40s.
+There were trout plants in the lower river this week, and the bite has been fair on salmon eggs with rainbows to three pounds reported.
+Water temperatures are higher below the dam, and there is a mid-afternoon mayfly hatch for fly anglers to note.
+The lower Kern is slow for smallmouths and largemouths on small plastics and cranks.
+Most fish are small, and a very few catfish are being caught on clams.
 Information: Kern River Fly Shop 760-376-2040 or (www.kernriverflyfishing.com) or Gateway Market 760-376-2424.

-AQUEDUCT NEAR TAFT: The striper bite remains fair but getting little pressure.
-The best is best has been live minnows, with a few on blood worms and Gitzits.
-Ashley Walker, Bakersfield, caught a 25-pound striper on anchovies this past week.
+AQUEDUCT NEAR TAFT: The striper bite remains fair with light fishing pressure.
+The stripers are very chunky fish, but most are just below the 18-inch mimimum keeper size.
+The best bite has been on Gitzits for lure anglers, and blood or lug worms for bait fishermen.
 Catfish remain very slow.
 Anglers are reminded the limit on stripers is two fish greater than 18 inches, while the largemouth limit is five fish.
 Information: Bob’s Bait 661-833-8657 or www.bobsbaitbucket.com or Cope’s Tackle and Rod Shop at 661-679-6351 or www.tackleandrod.com.

 MILL CREEK PARK AND CANAL: Slow action.
 Only an occasional carp dough baits and Powder Bait, and an the odd catfish reported on nightcrawlers,

-TRUXTUN LAKE: Trout have been fair since the plant last week with pretty decent action through the weekend on Sierra Slammer jigs, garlic PowerBait, and inflated nightcrawlers doused with garlic.
-There has also been a fair to good crappie bite on small minnows at night.
-Other species have been slow, except for a few bass.
+TRUXTUN LAKE: Trout plant last week and continued fair action on Sierra Slammer jigs, PowerBait, Mice Tails, and inflated nightcrawlers doused with garlic.
+Other species have been slow, except for a few bass which are starting to show as water temperatures come up with the warm weather.

 WOOLLOMES LAKE: No reports.